-Planning is underway to build a locomotive and passenger railcar maintenance facility southwest of uptown Charlotte to replace the current maintenance facility next to the Norfolk Southern Charlotte Yard – northeast of uptown.
+Construction is underway in Charlotte on the first phase of a locomotive and passenger railcar maintenance facility that will replace the current maintenance facility next to the Norfolk Southern Charlotte Yard – northeast of uptown.

-When complete, the project will have several benefits, including:
+When complete, the project, southwest of uptown, will have several benefits, including: